vedp2003/AuctinSystem/README.md

 4. **Configure Database Connection:**
    - Edit `ApplicationDB.java` and update the database credentials:
      ```java
-     connection = DriverManager.getConnection(connectionUrl,"USERNAME", "PASSWORD"); // Edit the USERNAME and PASSWORD to match the database crendentials
+     connection = DriverManager.getConnection(connectionUrl,"USERNAME", "PASSWORD"); // Edit the USERNAME and PASSWORD to match the database credentials
      ```

 5. **Run the Application:**